AkumuOmolo-SH/Code-Challenge-2/README.md

 # Code-Challenge-2
+This repository contains my solutions for Code Challenge 2.
+In this challenge, we were tasked with building a simple Event Guest List Manager using JavaScript.
+The goal was to demonstrate our understanding of working with forms, events, and DOM manipulation.
+All interactivity and updates to the page were handled using JavaScript, without refreshing the browser.

-#Guest List Manager
+**#Guest List Manager**

-A simple web application that allows users to manage a guest list for an event.
-Built using HTML, CSS, and JavaScript.
+This project is a simple web application designed to help users manage a guest list for an event.
+Built with HTML, CSS, and JavaScript, it enables users to add, remove, toggle RSVP status for guests, and see the time a guest was added — all dynamically, without refreshing the page.

-##Features
+**#Features**

 - Add a guest to a numbered list
 - Remove a guest from the list